UPBGE/UPBGE-Docs/source/manual/logic_nodes/category_2/objects/transformation/follow_path.rst

     Object that will be moved

 Rotating Object
-    If there is rotation: object that will rotate when changing direction
+    Object that will rotate when changing direction

 Path (Parent of a set of Empties)
     A series of related Empty Objects.